OPUS Plasma Skin Resurfacing

-At one time, the majority of what we did was fully ablative carbon dioxide resurfacing procedures under general anesthetic.
+At one time, the majority of what we did was fully ablative carbon dioxide resurfacing procedures under general anesthetic or iv sedation.

-Most doctors only have experience with less aggressive laser modalities and very few have the ability to do resurfacing procedures under general anesthetic but with our dermatologist, Dr. Nakatsui, you can rest assured that you are in some of the most capable and experienced hands.
+Most doctors only have experience with less aggressive laser modalities and very few have the ability to do resurfacing procedures under iv sedation or general anesthetic but with our dermatologist, Dr. Nakatsui, you can rest assured that you are in some of the most capable and experienced hands.

 One of the most attractive features of this microplasma technology is the reduced downtime compared to other laser treatments.

 When we talk about Opus plasma, we are not referring to blood plasma or platelet rich plasma (PRP).
 We are instead referring to a type of energy.

 Plasma is the fourth state of matter with the other states of matter being solid, liquid, and gas.
 As solid can become liquid, liquid can become gas, gas can become plasma.
 Unlike the other states of matter, plasma can have an effect on the skin.
 Plasma exists as a “sea” of free electrons containing positively charged nuclei.
 These ionized particles can then cause skin changes.